 Now you’re ready to place the tile!
 Put the tile in its position and push down, wiggling a little bit to get everything even and smooth.
 Many people use levels to ensure the tile is even.

 As you put more tiles in place, remember to include tile spacers to give you an even space between your tiles for grout.
-Eyeballing the distances can be tough, so having firm objects to keep your tile in its proper position is the best option.
+Eyeballing the distances can be tough, so having firm objects to keep your tiles in position is the best option.

 Basically, you place a good amount of grout on the tiles and spread it with a rubber grout float.
 Make sure you’re filling in all the cracks and edges completely and smoothly!
 Once you have one area completely grouted, scrape the excess grout away or towards your next section with the float.

-You’ll probably want to seal your grout as well once the grout has hardened.
+You’ll probably want to seal your grout as well once it has hardened.
 There are a variety of grout sealants out there, and they have different instructions for timing and application methods, so make sure to follow the instructions exactly.

 Once you’ve finished that and cleaned everything up, it’s time to celebrate!
-You now have a beautiful tile pattern in your home!
+You have created a beautiful Penrose tile pattern!

-Now that you know how to pick your pattern and lay Penrose tiling to make a beautiful tile feature, we’re eager to help you get out there and get started!
+Now that you know how to pick your pattern and lay Penrose tiling to make a beautiful feature, you’re ready to get out there and get started!

-If you have any questions or concerns, or need guidance on what tools to get, we’d love to help.
+If you have any questions or concerns, or need guidance on what tools to get, we’d love to help!
 Feel free to contact us, and we’ll provide you with the best tile equipment and advice we can offer.
-We want you to be confident in your tile project and proud of your results!
+We want you to be confident in your tiling project and proud of your results!